 HOOPSWORLD is ranking the COY race based on how the coach’s team is performing against last year’s record, this year’s preseason expectations, and on how they are handling adversity during the season.
 A strong winning record is almost mandatory, but merely meeting already high expectations will not be enough.
 There is only a slight chance of a lottery bound coach winning this award.

 Did we miss someone?
 Let us know in the comments section below or contact us during HOOPSWORLD’s daily NBA chats.

-You can send me comment or a question about COY, the Toronto Raptors, or anything else in the NBA here and check back on Thursday at noon ET for a response.
+You can send me comments or questions about COY, the Toronto Raptors, or anything else in the NBA to my weekly NBA chat and check back on Thursday at noon ET for a response.